Capital Construction Program

 - Construction of intersection improvements, pedestrian crossings and sidewalks to enhance traffic safety

-- Delivery of coastal flood adaptation projects funded in part through the Disaster Mitigation and Adaptation such as the Colebrook Dyke upgrades
+- Delivery of coastal flood adaptation projects funded in part by the Government of Canada through the Disaster Mitigation and Adaptation such as the Colebrook Dyke upgrades

 - Construction of more than 15 kilometres of watermain, drainage and sanitary sewers to meet the growing demands for safe drinking water and continuing to provide adequate conveyance of drainage and wastewater